odo-network/task-handler/README.md

 # task-handler

-A simple, dependency-free Task Manager to make handling of your Javascript Timers easier to work with.
+A simple, dependency-free task scheduling manager that makes it easy to handle tasks like a boss.

-Combined with [pubchan](https://www.github.com/Dash-OS/pubchan), provides a lightweight and powerful toolkit for managing asynchronous coordination of your applications events.
+Combined with [pubchan](https://www.github.com/Dash-OS/pubchan), provides a lightweight and powerful toolkit for managing asynchronous coordination of your application's events.

 > **Note:** Documentation is currently a work in progress.
 However, the code
 > itself is at a stable level and used in production.
 This module has been